swannodette/swannodette.github.com/_posts/2013-08-31-asynchronous-error-handling.md

 same purpose as ES6's `yield` operator.
 If an asynchronous process writes an error onto its channel we will convert it into an exception.

+*Because we can throw an exception we will get more sensible stacktraces!* In a promise implementation an error will cascade completely mangling the stacktrace.
+Some of the mature promise implementations attempt to recover this information but as we can see here such contorted complications are unnecessary.

 Everything in this post could be accomplished by combining ES6 Generators, a channel implementation, and a little bit of [sweet.js](http://sweetjs.org).
 Importantly channels need only focus